mervinnguyen/Code-Cheer-Advent-Calendar/README.md

 # What's Inside?

--**Daily Python projects**: Each day features a unique project that blends creativity and coding.
+**Daily Python projects**: Each day features a unique project that blends creativity and coding.

--**Holiday Themes**: From festive greeting cards to interactive challenges, everything is designed with the Christmas spirit in mind.
+**Holiday Themes**: From festive greeting cards to interactive challenges, everything is designed with the Christmas spirit in mind.

--**Learning & Fun**: Great for exploring Python concepts while celebrating the holiday season.
+**Learning & Fun**: Great for exploring Python concepts while celebrating the holiday season.

 # 🎄 Contribution